usaid-cs/yesterday-i-learned/random.md

 1. "First dates should always be at a coffee shop, ice cream place, that sorta thing.
 Something quick where there's talking and not a lot of money involved.
 If you hate them just finish your coffee, say you had a good time, and leave, like my dad did." - /u/Mhopkins892
 1. Anti-theft ink tags can be defeated by a simple freezer.
 1. China's [social credit system](https://en.wikipedia.org/wiki/Social_Credit_System) is something like [Nosedive](https://en.wikipedia.org/wiki/Nosedive#Comparisons_to_Social_Credit_System), an episode of Black Mirror, but with less transparency to how you got your score.
 Criticising the ruling party lowers your score, naturally.
-1. Don't take your fucking phones out on a wedding.
-The place is already professionally recorded, and your stupid phones are in the way.
 1. [LEEROY JENKINS](https://www.youtube.com/watch?v=mLyOj_QD4a4) was from a World of Warcraft incident.
 1. The [canary](https://en.wikipedia.org/wiki/Domestic_canary#Miner's_canary) warning system was originally used by miners to detect toxic gases.
 1. Adjustable wrenches are [reportedly](https://www.youtube.com/watch?v=bytkgeo9Q1g) designed to work only one way: clockwise (i.e. downwards in a typical picture).
 Doing it counterclockwise puts more stress on the mechanism.
 1. [咁啱嘅](https://www.youtube.com/watch?v=uc2oMD14RA8)，出街呀，食飯未？食咗喇，得閒咪，Call 我囉。伙記呀，碟粉呢？咁耐嘅？未炒就，取消啦！應該就，炒咗喇。再幫你，跟跟啦。跟跟跟，跟條命，唔嚟就，取消啦。我都話，炒緊嚕。你試吓，唔要吖？信唔信，嚦水壺，車你個頭？
 1. [Lots of (cable) connectors are hermaphroditic/genderless.](https://en.wikipedia.org/wiki/Gender_of_connectors_and_fasteners#Genderless_%28hermaphroditic%29) The most common example is the knuckle that connects train cars, and the SAE 12V power cable, which have both male and female parts on each end.
 Since genderless cables cannot have a penis on both ends, a common design is a circular surface with twist-to-lock claws.
-1. "Singapore" sounds more correct in Cantonese ("sing1 ga3 boh1"), which is not their official language, than Mandarin ("xin1 jia1 bo1"), which *is* their official language.
+1. "Singapore" sounds more correct in Cantonese ("sing1 ga3 boh1"), which is not their official language, than Mandarin ("xin1 jia1 bo1"), which _is_ their official language.
 1. In a postiive-sum world, the better off everyone else is, the better your life is.
 1. [Salt and pepper should be passed together, even when only one is requested.](https://i.redd.it/pomczxwv5pg11.jpg) Other table etiquette in this graphic: the "I'm finished" fork position should be on the right hand side facing 11 o'clock, and the "I'm not finished" position is the crossed one, which you were previously taught to be the "I'm finished" position.
 Verify these claims yourself.
 1. [You can just buy face recognition from the internet](https://www.liip.ch/en/blog/face-detection-an-overview-and-comparison-of-different-solutions-part1).
 Amazon Rekognition, Google Cloud Vision, IBM Watson Visual Recognition, Microsoft Face API.
 Same article finds Microsoft's solution cheap but useless.